How these neighbors use fire to revitalize their communities, and land

 Prescribed burn collaboratives range from formal to informal, but to work effectively, the PBA must have strong leadership.
 Restorative fire is local, boots-on-the-ground work.
 Burn collaboratives provide the sweat equity to care for the lands they know well.
 Regular burning also creates a buffer around homes and urban centers that is more defensible in the event of a wildfire.

-"Until we started burning, there was a separation between neighbors," Park says. "[LCRA] brought landowners back together that had lost touch with each other."
+"Until we started burning, there was a separation between neighbors," Stout says. "[LCRA] brought landowners back together that had lost touch with each other."

 As one neighbor helps another, individual tracts of grassland are stitched back together, restoring regional habitat one prescribed fire at a time.